-Intentional living is living a life that is in alignment with your core values.
+Intentional living is living a life that is in alignment with your core values and promotes self-growth.
 Someone who lives an intentional life decides on purpose what they want their life to look like.

 They’re in tune with their goals and values, and they make decisions based on their priorities.
 By being intentional, they are also able to pursue not only living a simpler life but also a richer life.

 Intentional living can do wonders for your life.
 While it might seem like more work than just going with the flow, you’ll see the benefits in every area of your life.
 And who doesn't want to get to the point where they are living their best life?

 One of the most significant benefits you get from intentional living is clarity.
 When you’re in tune with your values, you can more easily identify the type of life you want.
 And it’s easy to spot the parts of your life that don’t quite fit when you have clarity.

 It prevents you from living life on autopilot

 So many people go through life on autopilot.
 In fact, roughly 96% of people report living much of their life on autopilot.
 They do the same things each day, simply because that’s what they’ve always done.

 They make decisions based on what’s easiest or most comfortable at the time.
 However, when you live intentionally, you make each decision on purpose rather than letting decisions happen to you.